blockchainsllc/in3-docs/docs/spec.md

     This only applies to PoA-chains where the client needs a defined and verified validatorList.
 Depending on the consensus, changes in the validatorList must be detected by the node and indicated with the `lastValidatorChange` on each response.
 This `lastValidatorChange` holds the last blocknumber of a change in the validatorList.

     Changes are detected by the client by comparing the blocknumber of the latest change with the last known blocknumber.
 Since each response will include the `lastValidatorChange` a client may detect this change after receiving the data or in case of an unverifiable response.
 The client is then expected to call `in3_validatorList` to update its list before sending out the next request.
-In the event that the node is not able to proof the new nodelist, the client may blacklist such a node.
+In the event that the node is not able to proof the new nodeList, the client may blacklist such a node.

 3. **Failover**